mmikowski/powercss/README.md

 possible.
 If we are comfortable with using static CSS, this should look pretty familiar:

-1. Create an HTML document that includes the PowerCSS library and JavaScript example code which uses it.
+1. Create an HTML document
+2. Start a JavaScript file
-2. Add one or more virtual stylesheet lists (**vsheet**s).
+3. Add virtual stylesheets
-   These look very much like traditional stylesheets modified a bit to work "fit" into JSON.
-3. Define a **cascade** which includes an ordered list of **vsheets**.
-   This is very much like traditional CSS development where we link to static stylesheet files in an HTML document.
+4. Add and use a virtual cascade

-PowerCSS puts high priority on data integrity.
-This means that it **never changes our data.** If we provide an array or object as an argument to a PowerCSS, it is **copied** instead of referenced, and we can use it again without fear of it being modified by PowerCSS at some later time.
+PowerCSS puts does not change any input argument unless specifically stated by the API specification (see `_extendRuleMap_).
+A data structure provided to PowerCSS is **copied** and can be used again later without fear of it being modified by PowerCSS at some later time.
-For the inverse reason, PowerCSS **does not return pointers to its data**.
+For the inverse reason, PowerCSS does **not** return pointers to its data.
-Instead we can get snapshots from PowerCSS data using `_getAssetJson_` and a few other methods.
+Instead we can get snapshots using `_getAssetJson_` and a few other methods.

 Let's now walk through a basic implementation of PowerCSS.

-### 1. Create `pcss._ex001_.html` file
+### 1. Create an HTML document
 Let's create an HTML file named `pcss._ex001_.html` to illustrate the basic capabilities of PowerCSS.
 A complete copy of this file can be found in the `node_modules/powercss/examples` directory or [online][7].